theiitianmaverick/campus-intelligence-matrix/README.md

 # 🏆 Hackathon Alignment

-This project directly addresses the challenge of building a **Unified Web Dashboard with an Embedded AI Assistant using distributed MCP Servers**.
+This project directly addresses the challenge of building a **Unified Web Dashboard with an Embedded AI Assistant powered by independent MCP Servers**.

-Campus Intelligence Matrix demonstrates how independent campus services can remain decoupled while still providing a seamless student experience through intelligent orchestration and real-time routing.
+Campus Intelligence Matrix demonstrates how distributed campus services can remain decoupled while still providing students with a unified, intelligent, and real-time information retrieval experience.

 ---

-## ⭐ Star the Repository

-If you found this project interesting, consider giving it a star and exploring the architecture.
+## Built By

+**Prateek Ostwal**
+B.Tech Electrical Engineering
+IIT Roorkee

-**Built with React, Node.js, Express, Tailwind CSS, and a passion for distributed systems.**
+Built using React, Tailwind CSS, Node.js, Express.js, and MCP-inspired distributed architecture.